K. K. Shailaja

 K. K. Shailaja (born 20 November 1956) is an Indian politician and former Health Minister of Kerala who hails from Kannur district.

-Shailaja currently serves as the Member of the Legislative Assembly (MLA) representing Mattanur constituency in 15th Kerala Legislative Assembly.
+Shailaja currently serves as the MLA representing Mattanur constituency in 15th Kerala Legislative Assembly.
 She is a Central Committee member of Communist Party of India (Marxist).
 Before entering active politics, she worked as a high school physics teacher.
-In June(2020), Shailaja was honoured by the United Nations for her efforts to tackle the coronavirus pandemic.
+In June (2020), Shailaja was honoured by the United Nations for her efforts to tackle the coronavirus pandemic.
 She was among a few of the world leaders invited to speak on the occasion of the United Nations Public Service Day.
 K. K. Shailaja was awarded the CEU Open Society Prize for 2021.

 She was previously elected as the MLA of Kuthuparamba constituency twice in 1996 and 2016 and Peravoor constituency in 2006.
-She served as the Minister of Health, Social Justice and Woman and Child Development (Kerala) in the first Vijayan ministry (2016 – 2021).
-But In the 2021 Kerala Legislative Assembly election, Shailaja won the largest margin ever (over 60,000 votes) in the history of Kerala Legislative Assembly elections.
+She served as the minister of health, social justice and woman and child development (Kerala) in the first Vijayan ministry (2016–21).
+In the 2021 Kerala Legislative Assembly election, Shailaja won the largest margin ever (over 60,000 votes) in the history of Kerala Legislative Assembly elections.

-Early life
+Early life and education

-Shailaja was born on 20 November 1956 to K. Kunthan and K. K. Shantha.
+KK Shailaja, born on 20 November 1956, in Mattannoor, Kannur, is the daughter of Shri K. Kundan and Smt.
+K. K. Shantha.

+Education

+She obtained a bachelor's degree in Chemistry from Pazhassi Raja N. S. S. College.
+She furthered her education by earning a Bachelor of Education degree from Visvesvarayya College.